Please note: Information highlighted in orange text, reflects changes made during the last 7 days.

-For users who still face difficulties due to the COVID-19 outbreak and cannot meet the deadline on 18 May 2020, the EUIPO has provided further guidance here.
+If any users faced COVID-19 related difficulties in meeting the 18 May 2020 deadline, the EUIPO has provided further guidance here.

 Hearings: these are extremely rare at the EUIPO (both at first instance and on appeal), and no specific COVID guidance was issued.
 In the unlikely event that you have a hearing scheduled, but have not yet heard from your usual Forresters attorney, please contact them as soon as possible for an update.

 Time limits: The UK IPO declared that 24 March 2020 and all subsequent days until 29 July 2020 were “interrupted days”.
 Most deadlines for: UK patents; UK supplementary protection certificates; UK trade marks; and UK designs and applications for these rights, which fell on an interrupted day, were extended until 30 July 2020.

 As a result, after 30 July 2020, deadlines are no longer extended automatically under these provisions, but some temporary fee changes will apply from 30 July 2020 to 31 March 2021 in relation to patents, supplementary protection certificates (SPCs), trade marks and registered designs, to help support businesses.
 Please get in touch with your usual contact for more information.

 We still have access to all the usual UK IPO online filing facilities so we continue filing new applications and submissions.
 We also have access to a communication channel with the UK IPO which substitutes for paper or fax-filing documents.